quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/7A003--Performance-modeling-and-design-of-computer-systems/7pmdc_part35_22.7_Readings.md

 The M/G/1 model can handle any general service time distribution because:
 - It assumes a single server and Poisson arrival process.
 - The system's state (number of jobs in the queue) is defined by the current number of jobs, which includes both those being served and those waiting.
-- By defining \( E[Se] \), the expected remaining service time for a job given that there is one in service, we can generalize the formula for any distribution.
+- By defining $E[Se]$, the expected remaining service time for a job given that there is one in service, we can generalize the formula for any distribution.

 This flexibility allows M/G/1 to model systems with various service time distributions such as Exponential (M/M/1), Deterministic (M/D/1), and Erlang-k (M/Ek/1).